ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 1) Install pypy on kali linux from [official website](https://www.pypy.org/download.html)

-2) Extract the package and move to folder /opt/pypy
+2) Extract the package and rename the folder from pypy3.10-v7.x.xx-linux64 to pypy.
+Move to folder /opt/pypy
 ```
 mv pypy-<version>-<architecture> /opt/pypy
 ```